itsmasad/TestAutomationforX/README.md

 Reusable values such as login credentials and transaction amounts are defined in `playwright/testdata/index.js`.
 Tests and page objects import these constants so that data can be managed in a single location.

+## Test Reports

+Running the Playwright tests will automatically produce a JSON report in `playwright/report/report.json`.
+No extra command is required – the custom reporter is configured in `playwright.config.js` and runs every time you execute `npm test`.
+The report captures browser and environment information, the total time for the suite, and details for each test including duration, outcome and a path to its screenshot.
+Failed tests also include a short code snippet showing where the error occurred.